 3.1.1.
-Current-voltage curve in the dark
+Current-voltage curve in dark

-A typical example of the current-voltage characteristic in the dark with SCAPS simulation is represented in figure 1.
-This curve is obtained with the values given in table 1 with an emitter thickness of 0.1 μ m, an emitter doping with donor densities N_d = 3 10^{18} cm-3 and a collector doping with acceptor densities N_a = 10^{16} cm-3 for a collector thickness of 200 μ m.
-We can notice on this curve that the current density remains invariable for low voltages up to 0.5V, then varies in an exponential way for important values of the voltage (higher than 0.5V).
-This means that the cell will produce current only for voltages higher than 0.5V and in a very efficient way.
+A typical example of the current-voltage characteristic in dark with SCAPS simulation is represented in figure 2.
+This curve is obtained with the values given in table 1 with an emitter thickness and donor doping density (N_d) of 0.1 μ m and 3 1018 cm-3, respectively.
+The collector thickness and acceptor doping density (N_a) are 200 μ m and 1016 cm-3, respectively.
+We can notice on this curve that the current density remains constant for low voltages up to 0.5V, then varies in an exponential way for important values of the voltage (higher than 0.5V).
+This means that the cell will produce current only for voltages higher than 0.5V in a very efficient way.

-Figure 1: Current-voltage curve in the dark.
+Figure 2: Current-voltage curve in the dark.